-The prize LIVE WORKS Performance Act Award includes a creative residency period for nine selected projects.
+The prize includes a creative residency period for nine selected projects.
 LIVE WORKS sees performance as a workspace, as well as an instrument and cultural exercise.
 The prize is unique in its particular attention to hybrid research, underlining the openness and fluidity of performance, its social and political implications and its level of public understandability.

-The New technology Art Award: from the very beginning, the Liedts Meesen Foundation has made a clear choice for these less recognised forms of artistic expression.
-This conscious choice is consistent with the transnational goals of the foundation.
+• New technology Art Award

+From the very beginning, the Liedts Meesen Foundation has made a clear choice for these less recognised forms of artistic expression.
+This conscious choice is consistent with the transnational goals of the foundation (information about the last edition in 2016).